 I find that kids love decorating them with their favorites – sweet potatoes are a kid friendly food!

 - pinto bans or garbanzo beans

-- shredded chicken, pork or beef
+- shredded chicken, pork, chorizo beef (if not vegetarian)

 To make life easier, try to find thin sweet potatoes – thin and long.
 If you can’t find those, any sweet potatoes will do.
 Just take care when cutting them!